 After months of waiting, you now have a little one who has taken center stage.
 Your baby is naturally the superstar right now, but there is another person who needs a lot of attention too – you!
 After delivery, you may be tempted to get back on your feet and return to your former busy (and frenzied) self as soon as possible, but it’s important to pace yourself.
 Your body has just been on a months-long roller coaster ride, and it needs plenty of time and care to be brought back to its full strength.

 During the days and weeks after the delivery of your baby — the postpartum period — your body will undergo a phenomenal transformation as it heals and renews itself.
 Physical, hormonal, and psychological changes will happen, but these can vary drastically, woman to woman, and even pregnancy to pregnancy: For some, the impact is low; others may find extreme imbalances in their nervous, endocrinal (hormonal), or immune systems, which could lead to health conditions such as anxiety, depression, hair loss, weight gain, lowered libido, and constipation.
+The susceptibility to such health complications after childbirth increases with maternal age.

 The amount of time it takes for healing after childbirth will depend on your general health.
 According to Ayurveda, the first three months after childbirth is very important for the effective recovery of the mother.
 Neglecting yourself at this postpartum stage can lead to many health problems, not just immediately, but also later in life.
 If the body does not recover properly, it can lead to more serious, chronic issues.